fairdirect/foodrescue-app/README.md

 #### Build environment and dependencies

-1. **Install dependencies.** The dependencies are chosen to be matched by the newest Ubuntu LTS releases.
-So for example, from 2020-04 to 2022-04 ([see](https://ubuntu.com/about/release-cycle)), releases will be installable under Ubuntu 20.04 LTS and you can use the packages from its standard repositories for development.
+The dependencies of Food Rescue App are chosen to be matched by the newest current Ubuntu LTS release.
+So for example, from 2020-04 to 2022-04 ([see](https://ubuntu.com/about/release-cycle)), Food Rescue App releases will be installable under Ubuntu 20.04 LTS and you will be abe to use default repository packages for its development.
 (The project currently also builds under Ubuntu 19.10, but that is not guaranteed for the future.)
+If your distribution provides older versions of the dependencies listed below, or you develop under Windows or Mac OS X, you have to install dependencies manually.

 Note that the KDE Plasma desktop environment is not a dependency – you don't have to use it to develop with Kirigami, or even have it installed.

-    If your distribution provides older versions of the following dependencies or you develop under Windows or Mac OS X, you have to install dependencies manually.

-    * **Basic development tooling.** Under Ubuntu 20.04 LTS, install with:
+1. **Install basic development tooling.** Under Ubuntu 20.04 LTS, install with:

      ```
      sudo apt install build-essential cmake extra-cmake-modules
      ```

-    * **KDE Kirigami 5.68.0 or higher.** [As provided](https://launchpad.net/ubuntu/focal/amd64/kirigami2-dev) under Ubuntu 20.04 LTS and installed there with:
+2. **Install KDE Kirigami 5.68.0 or higher.** [As provided](https://launchpad.net/ubuntu/focal/amd64/kirigami2-dev) under Ubuntu 20.04 LTS and installed there with:

     ```
     sudo apt install kirigami2-dev libkf5kirigami2-doc
     ```

-        To install Kirigami 5.68.0 manually, choose the corresponding commit `f47bf906` ([source](https://invent.kde.org/frameworks/kirigami/-/tags)).
+    If you have to install Kirigami 5.68.0 manually, choose the corresponding commit `f47bf906` ([source](https://invent.kde.org/frameworks/kirigami/-/tags)).
 Avoiding a higher version can be necessary if it does not build with your system's Qt libraries otherwise.

-    * **Qt 5.12.0 to 5.13.2.** Qt 5.12.0 or higher [is required](https://invent.kde.org/frameworks/kirigami/-/blob/f47bf90/CMakeLists.txt#L8) by KDE Kirigami 5.68.0.
+3. **Install Qt 5.12.0 or up to 5.13.2.** Qt 5.12.0 or higher [is required](https://invent.kde.org/frameworks/kirigami/-/blob/f47bf90/CMakeLists.txt#L8) by KDE Kirigami 5.68.0.
 Under Ubuntu this is installed automatically as a [dependency of Kirigami](https://launchpad.net/ubuntu/focal/amd64/libkf5kirigami2-5/5.68.0-0ubuntu2).
 Ubuntu 20.04 LTS provides Qt 5.12.5 while Ubuntu 19.10 provides Qt 5.12.4 ([see](https://reposcope.com/package/qt5-default)).

     You can also use Qt 5.13 or higher, but if you also want to build the application for Android later, you will need additional steps: for Qt 5.13.x or higher update your extra-cmake-modules package manually (see table above); and for Qt 5.14 or higher additionally [adapt the Android Manifest file](https://stackoverflow.com/a/62108461) of this application.

-    * **Optional: remaining Qt header files.** To be able to access all components of Qt in your code without having to install more packaged on demand, you can install all the Qt header files already:
+4. **Install the remaining Qt header files (optional).** To be able to access all components of Qt in your code without having to install more packaged on demand, you can install all the Qt header files already:

     ```
     sudo apt install libqt5gamepad5-dev libqt5opengl5-dev libqt5sensors5-dev libqt5serialport5-dev libqt5svg5-dev libqt5websockets5-dev libqt5x11extras5-dev libqt5xmlpatterns5-dev qtbase5-dev qtbase5-dev-tools qtdeclarative5-dev qtdeclarative5-dev-tools qtlocation5-dev qtpositioning5-dev qtquickcontrols2-5-dev qtscript5-dev qttools5-dev qttools5-dev-tools qtwayland5-dev-tools qtxmlpatterns5-dev-tools